wonkodv/reqtrace/README.md

 Tool to trace Software requirements.

-Primary Design Coals that mostly came from dealing with a tool which does this, or does not this:
+Primary Design Goals that mostly came from dealing with a tool which does this, or does not this:
 *   Can Parse any kind of artefacts in a (somewhat) sane way by working Well with other Tools/languages